redroot/holmes/README.markdown

 Changelog
 ---------

++ 27.04.11 - Changed the no title/empty title on anchor links to a warning level instead of a error level
 + 25.04.11 - Removed test for plaintext, even though it's still in the CSS file, since it BUTCHERED the rest of the testsuite page.